J.P. Morgan Payments

 2) Ensure everyone leans in equally

-Product should see treasury as a copilot rather than a support team.
-This approach enables creative thinking, which can lead to solving specific customer challenges.
-A good example is a recent Papaya project in which the business handled complex payroll needs for the maritime industry.
-“These employees are constantly moving around,” says Levis.
-“They lack reliable internet connection, which rules out many mobile tech solutions.”
-Papaya’s teams jointly came up with a payments card that workers can use in various local currencies.
-Since Papaya also supports a variety of payment rails, the company was able to incorporate cross-currency functionality, as workers wanted to exchange money between themselves as well as send it back home in their country’s local currency.
+Product should see treasury as a co-pilot rather than a support team.
+This approach enables creative thinking which can lead to solving specific customer challenges.
+A good example is the use of cards in order to handle complex payroll needs for the maritime industry.
+“These employees are constantly moving around,” says Levi.
+“They lack reliable internet, which rules out many mobile tech solutions.
+With the introduction of payment cards to the ecosystem, such workers can use them in various local currencies.”
+They also need to exchange money in various locations, as well as send it back home in their country of origin’s local currency.
+For this, they can use cross-currency functionality, cross-currency functionality, which relies on a variety of payment rails.

 3) Align while working